Recovering contact forms from boundary data: Traversing, boundary generic, traversally generic vector fields

 We denote by $\mathcal V_{\mathsf{trav}}(X)$ the space of all traversing vector fields on $X$. $\diamondsuit$ \end{definition}

-The $1$-dimensional oriented foliations, generated by such traversing vector fields were originally studied in \cite{EG}.
-The book \cite{K3} may serve as a general reference source for their properties.
+The $1$-dimensional singular oriented foliations $\mathcal F(v)$ on manifolds $X$ with boundary, generated by such traversing vector fields $v$, were originally studied in \cite{EG}.
+The singularities of such foliations are confined to the boundary $\d X$.
+In fact, by adding a collar to $X$ to form a larger open manifold $\hat X$ and extending the vector field $v$ to the collar appropriately, we may think of the singular foliation $\mathcal F(v)$ as the restriction to $X$ of a nonsingular foliation $\mathcal F(\hat v)$, defined on $\hat X$.
+The book \cite{K3} may serve as a general reference source for the properties of such foliations $\mathcal F(v)$.

-It follows that any traversing vector field does not vanish and is of the {\sf gradient type} \cite{K1}, i.e., there exists a smooth Lyapunov function $f:X \to \R$ such that $df(v) > 0$ in $X$.
+It follows that any traversing vector field is nonsingular and of the {\sf gradient type} \cite{K1}, i.e., there exists a smooth Lyapunov function $f:X \to \R$ such that $df(v) > 0$ in $X$.
 Moreover, the converse is true: any non-vanishing gradient-type vector field $v$ is traversing.

+$\diamondsuit$ For the rest of the paper, we assume that the field $v$ on $X$ extends to a vector field $\hat v$ on some open manifold $\hat X$ which properly contains $X$.
+We treat the extension $(\hat X, \hat v)$ as a {\sf germ} $Op(X, v)$ that contains $(X, v)$.
+In fact, the treatment of $(X, v)$ will not depend on the germ of extension $(\hat X, \hat v)$, but many constructions are simplified by introducing an extension.

-Any smooth vector field $v$ on $X$, which does not vanish along the boundary $\d X$, gives rise to a partition $\d_1^+X(v) \cup \d_1^-X(v)$ of the boundary $\d_1 X =_{\mathsf{def}} \d X$ into two sets: the locus $\d_1^+X(v)$, where the field is directed {\sf inward} of $X$ or is tangent to $\d X$, and the locus $\d_1^-X(v)$, where it is directed {\sf outward} of $X$ or is tangent to $\d X$.
+Any smooth vector field $v$ on $X$, which does not vanish along the boundary $\d X$, gives rise to a partition $\d_1^+X(v) \cup \d_1^-X(v)$ of the boundary $\d_1 X =: \d X$ into two sets: the locus $\d_1^+X(v)$, where the field is directed {\sf inward} of $X$ or is tangent to $\d X$, and the locus $\d_1^-X(v)$, where it is directed {\sf outward} of $X$ or is tangent to $\d X$.

 We assume that $v|_{\d X}$, viewed as a section of the quotient line bundle $T(X)/T(\d X)$ over $\d X$, is transversal to its zero section.
-This assumption implies that both sets, $\d^+_1 X(v)$ and $\d^-_1 X(v)$, are compact manifolds which share a common smooth boundary $\d_2X(v) =_{\mathsf{def}} \d(\d_1^+X(v)) = \d(\d_1^-X(v))$.
+This assumption implies that both sets, $\d^+_1 X(v)$ and $\d^-_1 X(v)$, are compact manifolds which share a common smooth boundary $\d_2X(v) =: \d(\d_1^+X(v)) = \d(\d_1^-X(v))$.
 Evidently, $\d_2X(v)$ is the locus where $v$ is \emph{tangent} to the boundary $\d X$.